'Teen Wolf' To Premiere Final Half, As Stars Express Interest In The Reboot

-Tonight, MTV is set to premiere the last half of Teen Wolf, but, even as fans premiere for what is sure to be an emotional and tense final season, talk of a reboot adds hope that this may not really be an end.
+Tonight, MTV is set to premiere the last half of Teen Wolf, but, even as fans premiere for what is sure to be an emotional and tense final season, talk of a reboot adds the hope that this may not really be an end.
 In fact, MTV intends to reboot the series with an entirely new cast.
 As we say goodbye to one chapter and prepare for a new installment in what seems to be an evolving franchise, the established Teen Wolf stars express interest in returning for the reboot.

 Teen Wolf Teases The Beginning Of The End